 Today, I thought I would address this question in a blog post because there are several different ways to adjust your presets in Lightroom and the way you choose to adjust them may be different depending on the preset you apply.

-**Disclaimer: It is really hard to adjust a preset if you know very little about how Lightroom works.
-This post will give you some tips, but if you are new to Lightroom, spend a little time playing around and getting the feel for it so that when you need to adjust a preset you aren’t completely at a loss for where to turn or how to do it.
+Disclaimer: It is really hard to adjust a preset if you know very little about how Lightroom works.
+This post will give you some tips, but if you are new to Lightroom, spend a little time playing around and get a feel for it, so that when you need to adjust a preset you aren’t completely at a loss for where to turn or how to do it.
 (All those links in this paragraph are links to resources here on our site that will help you get started with this process of learning and mastering Lightroom!)

 The Basic Panel